Code for Life Community hub

 1. Install and set up Git

-Git is required to sync your local code changes with our online git repos.
+Git is required to sync your local code changes with our online Git repos.

-Follow Git's installation instructions and first-time setup instructions.
+Follow Git's and .

 git config --global user.name "John Doe"